architecture

 - White flannel cloth — collects ticks, treated with permethrin before each use cycle

-- Optional dark backing — improves contrast for detection
+- Optional dark backing — improves contrast for manual inspection

 - Ticks incapacitated/killed on contact (nymphs <1 min, adults 1-3 hrs)